gtaylor/EVE-Market-Data-Relay/doc_src/index.rst

 EVE Market Data Relay (EMDR)
 ============================

+**With the introduction of native-to-EVE market APIs, the EMDR project has ran its course.
+As of May 1, 2017, we have shuttered the network.
+This repo will remain in an archived state.
+Thanks to all who helped make EMDR a success!**

 EVE Market Data Relay (EMDR) is a super scalable, highly available firehose of real-time market data.
 For those that wish to record price and history data as it comes in, EMDR will help you do so as efficiently and reliably as